SJVenable/AnimalKiller/README.md

 This is a commissioned project which fell through.
+Unfortunately my more serious and complex projects in Java are under commission so I'm unable to show them on Github.
+Feel free to ask personally about my experience with them.